frederic-perez/AmE-dictionary/data/dictionary.md

 __carolers__ _n_
 __carom<sup>1</sup>__ _v_ :five::hammer: (caromed, caroming)
 __carom<sup>2</sup>__ _n_ (caroms)
-__carouse__ _v_ :seven: /kuh-ROWZ/ (“OW” as in ‘cow’) (caroused, carousing) To drink large amounts of alcohol, especially in boisterous merrymaking.
+__carouse__ _v_ :eight: /kuh-ROWZ/ (“OW” as in ‘cow’) (caroused, carousing) To drink large amounts of alcohol, especially in boisterous merrymaking.
 To drink alcohol, make noise, and have fun with other people. _Syn_ roister _After a long night of carousing around Puerto Vallarta, the travelers settled into their hotel room._ _They were so happy to be finished with exams that they continued to carouse until morning, when the bartender finally asked them to leave._
 __carousel__ _n_ :two::hammer:
 __carp__ _v_ /KAHRP/ To carp means “to complain in an annoying way,” and often suggests that such complaining is habitual. _He carps too much about the umpire’s bad calls when he should be focused on improving his swing._
 __carpal tunnel syndrome__ _n_